-- Passwordless authentication protects the nonprofit.
+- Passwordless authentication protects you and your users.

 Keep reading as we discuss the many benefits of passwordless authentication!

 In recent years, there have been so many cases of stolen or hacked passwords.
-As a result, passwords are becoming a larger part of the problem rather than the solution to keeping donors’ information safe.
+As a result, passwords are becoming a larger part of the problem rather than the solution to keeping users’ information safe.

-These similar passwords lead to even more unsafe accounts because if hackers get access to one, they can obtain access to many leading to a “domino effect” that puts all of the users’ information at risk.
+These similar passwords lead to even more unsafe accounts because if hackers get access to one, they can obtain access to many, leading to a “domino effect” that puts all of the user’s information at risk.